roshantaneja/School_Notes/Chemistry Honours/Unit 4 - Combustion/11-16 - Unit 4 Lesson 5.md

 1. Look at the following balanced equation.
 What information does this equation give you?

-2. After observing this reaction, what information can you add?
+2. After observing this reaction, what information can you add? reaction was endothermic and makes the bag feel cold to the touch.

 3. In which direction did heat move in this reaction?
+    From your hand to the reaction, the heat is moving into the bag.

 INVESTIGATING ENERGY IN OTHER PROCESSES